 Rick Steves

 Our day started in Lake Como, Italy, specifically Varenna; our next stop for the night was in a small village in the Swiss Alps.
 As is our norm, though, there were castles to see along the way, and one small town we entered in the Italian region of Switzerland had three of them.
-Our visit was not looking hopeful, though, as it was pouring rain, and the cloud layer was very low.
+Our visit did not look hopeful, though, as it was pouring rain, and the cloud layer was very low.
 We considered moving to our next destination, but the weather looked no better there.
 We are thankful we persevered as we were charmed by all that Bellinzona, Switzerland, has to offer.
-The reward for our persistence was the weather cleared for us to enjoy some of the views the city has to offer.
+The reward for our persistence was the weather clearing, which allowed us to enjoy some of the views the city has to offer.

-Bellinzona is the only location in Switzerland with medieval military architecture.
-It’s one of the few spots in Europe with stunning natural scenery and a fascinating past.
-It was also the subject of conflict between several global powers in the 8th century.
+Bellinzona is the only location in Switzerland that has medieval military architecture.
+It’s also one of the few spots in Europe with stunning natural scenery and a fascinating past.
+In the 8th century, it was the subject of conflict between several global powers.

-Bellinzona, Switzerland, is most well-known for its three main castles from the 15th century and the defensive walls and rampart around the entire valley.
-The fortifications of Bellinzona are among the most important examples of medieval defensive architecture of its kind in Europe.
+Bellinzona, Switzerland, is best known for its three main castles from the 15th century and the defensive walls and ramparts around the entire valley.
+The fortifications of Bellinzona are among the most important examples of medieval defensive architecture in Europe.
 The three castles are Castelgrande, Castello di Montebello, and Castello di Sasso Corbaro.
 All of these castles have also been designated as UNESCO World Heritage Sites.
 The three castles provide magnificent views of the city and the surrounding mountains, all the way to Lake Maggiore.

-The Castelgrande is located on a rocky peak overlooking the valley, with fortified walls protecting the old town and connecting to the Montebello.
-The third castle, Sasso Corbaro, is located high above the city on an isolated rocky promontory southeast of the other two castles.
+The Castelgrande is located on a rocky peak overlooking the valley, with fortified walls protecting the old town and connecting it to Montebello.
+The third castle, Sasso Corbaro, is located high above the city on an isolated rocky promontory southeast of the other two.

 A Little History of Bellinzona